Soldier's wife battling cancer delivers 4 healthy babies

-Kayla who is battling cancer, and her husband, Sergeant Charles Gayton, just welcomed quadruplets at a hospital in Tennessee.
+Kayla Gaytan says she was diagnosed with Hodgkin's Lymphoma early last year.

-The couple was shocked to learn of their pregnancy because Kayla had just finished up five months of chemo.
+The Tennessee mom says she was completely surprised when she found out she was pregnant, because she had just finished up five months of chemotherapy and was in remission.

-At 30 weeks she delivered four healthy babies, two girls and two boys.
+Fast forward to a month ago and that's when Gaytan began, once again, noticing symptoms of her cancer.

 Soldier's wife battling cancer delivers 4 healthy babies